stacks-network/docs/_develop/mining_enroll.md

 # How to enroll in App Mining

 Application mining pays developers for building decentralized applications (DApps).
-Enrolling in app mining also makes your application eligible for rewards.
+Enrolling in App Mining also makes your application eligible for rewards.

 * TOC